 - evidence-based guideline development on technology-enhanced multilingual healthcare communication

 - curriculum development and evaluation of Interprofessional Education interventions

 - multimodal interaction analysis

 Before joining the University of Surrey (2020) Demi conducted postdoctoral work at Ghent University and KU Leuven (2014-2020) where she investigated empathic- and cancer communication in multilingual and interpreter-mediated medical consultations.
 She co-adapted the Empathic Communication Coding System (Bylund & Makoul 2002, 2005) for interpreter-mediated consultations and developed an analytical tool for the study of empathic communication in interpreter-mediated medical consultations that allows for the investigation of participants' verbal and non-verbal communication strategies.

 In her doctoral work Demi studied the interpreter's role(s) in mediated medical encounters as negotiated in interaction and as perceived by medical doctors, patients and interpreters.
 The findings that emerged from that empirical study paved the way for Demi's follow up work in Interprofessional Education and empathic communication.
 She co-developed, -led and -evaluated the first Interprofessional Education intervention for students in interpreting and medicine in Flanders (Ghent University, 2014), which served as a model for subsequent educational interventions with interpreters in Flanders and internationally.

 Demi welcomes applications for PhD projects in the following areas:

-- empathic communication in interpreter-mediated clinical consultations
+- interpreter-mediated communication in healthcare

-- interprofessional education for students in interpreting studies and health sciences
+- interprofessional education in health sciences

 - multilingual and intercultural communication in healthcare